 Then someone gave me a book about clicker training.
 We took a break from “real” obedience and just learned some tricks together.
 Cassie’s joy returned and in time we were able to re-learn heeling, stays and so much more.
 She performed even a seemingly boring behavior such as “go to your mat” with gusto [see it in action] Training the old way, she refused to take an object from my hand.
 Taught with the clicker, she would carry anything I gave her, and retrieve whatever I pointed to.
 Her favorite game was “find the keys.”
 She trained me to put my keys away as soon as I got home, because if I absent-mindedly set them down, she would fetch them! [see it in action]

-My passion is to share this way of training that enables dogs and cats for joyful partnership.
+My joy is to share this way of training that enables dogs and cats for joyful, enjoyable partnership.